scottcrowley/dev_notes/Laravel & Related/Laravel - Practical Usage Examples.md

     ```

 #### Setup:
-Minic the loading of a html table containing invoices and their status.
+Mimic the loading of a html table containing invoices and their status.
 Assume the invoices are being fetched from a third party api or something, where it may take a long time to retrieve.
 The regular Fetch API was used in the beginning to show how you'd do this using normal Javascript, but then the *Include Fragment Element* library was used to make everything much cleaner.
 ```html
 <div class="relative rounded overflow-hidden" id="js-invoices-partials-target">
     <script>